-Many people wonder why wine bottles are 75cl and not 1L.
-The Clusters are here to answer this question!
+Many wonder why the bottles of wine are 75cl and not 1L.
+Les Grappes are there to answer this question!

-It should be noted that the wine bottle was standardised in the 19th century.
-Thus you can still find on the label 73 cl on very old bottles.
-They then had a capacity of 75 cl.
-But when they put the cork on, the bottle overflowed and 2 cl were lost.
-Today we display 75 cl on wine bottles; without the cork the capacity would be 77 cl.
+It is important to know that the wine bottle was standardized in the 19th century.
+So you can still find on the label 73 cl on very old bottles.
+They had then a capacity of 75 cl.
+But when they put the cork, the bottle overflowed and 2 cl were lost.
+Today we display 75 cl on the wine bottles; without the cork the capacity would be 77 cl.

 The capacity is 75 cl for a practical reason.
-It is not because it corresponds to the lung capacity of a glass blower.
-Not for conservation reasons.
-Nor because the size of this bottle is related to the average consumption during a meal.
-According to some, we drink an average of 75 cl of wine when we share a meal.
+It is neither because it corresponds to the pulmonary capacity of a glassblower.
+Neither for conservation reasons.
+Neither because the size of this bottle is related to the average consumption during a meal.
+According to some people we drink an average of 75 cl of wine when we share a meal.
 All these reasons are false!
-In Europe and France, the law allows eight different
+In Europe and in France, the law authorizes eight different volumes

-The wine bottles were standardized to 75 cl because at the time, the main customers of the French wine estates were our English neighbours.
-But the difference in measurement between the English and French is a concern for exchanges.
-The English measurement system is the imperial gallon, which is precisely equivalent to 4.54609 litres.
+The wine bottles were standardized at 75 cl because at the time, the main customers of the French wine estates were our English neighbours.
+But the difference between the English and the French is a concern for the exchanges.
+The measurement system of the English is the imperial gallon which is precisely equivalent to 4.54609 litres.
 Conversions from one measure to another are not simple and therefore a common quantity must be found.

-To avoid too many complications during the conversion, it was agreed that 225 litres would be transported in barrels, which is equivalent to 50 gallons rounded up.
-The goal was to have a round number.
-In addition, 225 litres corresponds to 300 75 cl bottles.
-Setting the capacity at 75 cl was therefore the solution to facilitate exchanges with the English and continue sales.
-To propose another volume would have complicated things!
-The 75 cl capacity has therefore been standardised to facilitate the situation and is now being introduced in a European way.
+To avoid too many complications during the conversion, it was agreed that 225 liters would be transported in barrels, which is equivalent, rounding up, to 50 gallons.
+The goal was to have a round figure.
+Moreover, 225 liters correspond to 300 bottles of 75 cl.
+Fixing the capacity at 75 cl was thus the solution to facilitate the exchanges with the English and to continue the sales.
+Proposing another volume would have complicated things!
+The 75 cl capacity was therefore standardized to facilitate the situation and is now implemented in a European way.
 1 gallon was therefore worth 6 bottles.

-Even today the wine trade is still marked by this history because the majority of wine bottle cases are sold by 6 or 12!
+Even today, the wine trade is still marked by this history because most cases of wine bottles are sold in groups of 6 or 12!

 Lou Dubois for Les Grappes